Riverside Expungement Attorney

 While some jobs will allow you to avoid “checking the box” on an application, you must reveal this information if you are pursuing a career in law enforcement or applying for a state license.

-For more information, contact the Law Offices of Catherine A. Schwartz at 951-686-8190 to schedule a free initial consultation.
-Our office is located in Riverside.
-For the convenience of our clients, we accept appointments in the evenings and on weekends and accept all major credit cards.
+For more information on how our San Bernardino attorneys can fight for you, contact the Law Offices of Catherine A. Schwartz, or call us at 951-686-8190 to schedule a consultation with some of our trusted attorneys today.
+Our office is located right in Riverside and for the convenience of our clients, we accept appointments in the evenings and on weekends, as well as accept all major credit card companies.

 - Drug Sales and Possession